zhenrys/lessismore.github.io/_pages/about.md

 I'm **Henry Zhang**, a senior student majoring in **Data Science** at the **School of Statistics and Data Science**, **Nankai University**.

-During my undergraduate studies, I took a broad range of mathematics and statistics courses, which strengthened my analytical thinking and honed my skills in mathematical modeling.
-These experiences also nurtured my ability for independent learning and sparked my passion for practical algorithms in computer science.
+During my undergraduate studies, I took a broad range of **mathematics and statistics courses**, which strengthened my analytical thinking and honed my skills in mathematical modeling.
+These experiences also nurtured my ability for **independent learning** and sparked my passion for practical algorithms in computer science.

 My current academic interests center on **Computer Vision**, particularly **Vision–Language Models (VLMs)**.
 I am actively exploring cutting-edge approaches in this area to deepen my understanding of multimodal intelligence.